isenewotheo/music-player/README.md

 ## About

 I'm building a feature-rich music and podcast streaming app designed to provide a seamless listening experience.
-Whether you're a casual listener or an avid music enthusiast, Music Streamer offers a range of features to meet your needs.
+Whether you're a casual listener or an avid music enthusiast.
 Users can easily register, set up their account, upload their favorite tracks, stream music and podcasts, connect with others, and much more.

 ## Roadmap(Backend)